Wednesday, May 16, 2012

 Porath Park.
 Click here for a much nicer shot of one in my Dearborn yard last fall.

-We also saw another uncommon butterfly, an "Inornate" Common Ringlet (Coenonympha tullia inornata) When we found our first county record in 2003, it represented a substantial southern range expansion in the state (PDF of my note in the newsletter of the Michigan Entomological Society here).
+We also saw another uncommon butterfly, an "Inornate" Common Ringlet (Coenonympha tullia inornata) When we found our first county record in 2003, it represented a substantial southern range expansion in the state (see my note in the newsletter of the Michigan Entomological Society here).
 This species now shows up all over the place in southern Michigan, moving south here as it has in New England and Ontario in the last decade or so.
 I failed to get a photo, but here's one Darrin took last fall in Oakland County.

 Both the skipper and the ringlet have been observed on the UM-Dearborn campus as well.